Nanjing: Destruction and revival

-The Southern Song were eventually destroyed by the Mongols; during their rule as the Yuan dynasty, the city's status as a hub of the textile industry was further consolidated.
-According to Odoric of Pordenone, Chilenfu (Nanjing) had 360 stone bridges, which were finer than anywhere else in the world.
+The Southern Song were eventually destroyed by the Mongols.
+During the Mongols' rule as the Yuan dynasty, the city's status as a hub of the textile industry was further consolidated.
+According to Odoric of Pordenone, the prefectural capital of Jinling ("Chilenfu") had 360 stone bridges, which were finer than anywhere else in the world.
 It was well populated and had a large craft industry.
+In 1239, Jiankang was renamed Jiqing (集庆).

 Southern capital of the Ming dynasty

+In 1365，Zhu Yuanzhang captured Ziqing Circuit and changed its name to Yingtian Prefecture (應天府).
+In 1364, he enthroned as the King of Wu and established at Yingtian the capital.
+He rebuilt and expand the city of Jiankang.
+In 1368, Zhu Yuanzhang overthrew the Yuan and enthroned as the Hongwu Emperor of the Ming dynasty, he renamed the city Nanjing and made it the southern capital in 1368 (a central capital or Zhongdu was being planned in Zhu Yuanzhang's hometown Fengyang).
+In 1379, the Zhongdu project was abandoned and Nanjing became the capital of the Ming dynasty, called Jingshi (京师 "The Capital").